LukasBommes/mv-extractor/readme.md

 ```
 python3 video_cap_test.py
 ```
+A GUI window should open and show an example video including extracted motion vectors.
+When running in a container, type `xhost +` on the host to allow access to the host's xserver.

 In the example a H.264 encoded video file is opened by `VideoCap.open` and frames, motion vectors, frame types and timestamps are read by calling `VideoCap.read` repeatedly.
 Extracted motion vectors are drawn onto the video frame (see image above).
 Before exiting the program, the video file is closed by `VideoCap.release`.

 ## Explanation